Descemet Stripping Endothelial Keratoplasty (DSEK) & Descemet membrane endothelial keratoplasty (DMEK)

-Benefits of DSEK Versus PKP
+What are the Benefits of DSEK & DMEK Versus PKP?

 - Stronger cornea after surgery.
 Since only the posterior layer has been replaced, minor trauma to the eye is less likely to cause a graft dislocation.